ozlemgulp/create-pipeline/README.md

 ## test job

-test job has 3 steps:
+test job has **3** steps:
-* To code coverage run `./gradlew test jacocoTestReport`.
+1. For the code coverage run `./gradlew test jacocoTestReport`.
 Created code coverage report uploaded to the artifact.
 >Add jacoco plugin to the **build.gradle.kts** and enable xml report for further uses:

 ```